Minimax Optimal Algorithms with Fixed-$k$-Nearest Neighbors: Key Lemmas for Regression and Classification Rules

 For each data split indexed by $m\in[M]$, we define a \emph{bad} event

 Observe that $E_m$ occurs if any only if the closed ball of probability mass $p$ contains less than $k$ points from $\Xb_m$.
-By Lemma~\ref{lem:cd14_lemma8}, the probability of the bad event $E_m$ is upper bounded by $e^{-k(1-\xi)^2/(2\xi)}$, which is equal to $\tau$ by the choice of $\xi$.
+By Lemma~\ref{lem:cd14_lemma8}, the probability of the bad event $E_m$ is upper bounded by $e^{-\frac{\g^2}{2(1-\g)}k}=q$.

 Now, since the data splits are independent, $(1(E_m))_{m=1}^M$ is a sequence of independent Bernoulli random variables with parameter $\Pr(E_1)\le \tau$.
 Hence, we have

-where $B_{M,\tau}\sim\Binom(M,\tau)$ denotes a binomial random variable with parameters $M$ and $\tau$.
+where $\binomrv_{M,q}\sim\Binom(M,q)$ denotes a binomial random variable with parameters $M$ and $q\in[0,1]$.
 Another application of the multiplicative Chernoff bound to the right-hand side concludes the desired bound. \end{proof}